jimkou/MovieFlix2020_E16064_Kourlos_Dimitris/README.md

 $ sudo docker-compose up
 ```
 #### IMPORTANT NOTES:
-> The application works only with 1 loggin session.
+> The application works only with 1 login session.
 So it handles only one user at the time with the variables login_name and login_email.

 #### OPERATIONS
 - User Registration